Doc Gamble: Kent State

 Gamble coached the wide receivers at Kent State University for five seasons.
 He coached Dri Archer and several other all-conference wide receivers at Kent State.

 Arkansas–Pine Bluff

 Gamble spent two seasons as associate head coach and quarterbacks coach at the University of Arkansas at Pine Bluff.
 In 2019, Arkansas–Pine Bluff finished second in the Southwestern Athletic Conference (SWAC) in passing yards.
 After head coach Cedric Thomas left for Southern Miss, Gamble was promoted to interim head coach.
-On April 23, 2020 Gamble was named the 21st head football coach in Arkansas–Pine Bluff history.
+On April 23, 2020, Gamble was named the 21st head football coach in Arkansas–Pine Bluff history.
 Gamble was relieved of his duties midway through to 2022 season, after a 4-14 stretch.

+Florida A&M

+In July 2023, it was announced that Willie Simmons' 2023 staff at Florida A&M had been finalized and it included Gamble as the special teams coordinator.

+Trine

+After two years at Florida A&M, it was announced that Gamble would join the staff at Trine University as the co-special teams coordinator and running backs coach for the 2025 season.